sintel-dev/Draco/README.md

 # Overview

-The GreenGuard project is a collection of end-to-end solutions for machine learning tasks commonly found in monitoring wind energy production systems.
+The GreenGuard project is a collection of end-to-end solutions for machine learning problems commonly found in monitoring wind energy production systems.
 Most tasks utilize sensor data emanating from monitoring systems.
 We utilize the foundational innovations developed for automation of machine Learning at Data to AI Lab at MIT.